Pingboard has really enhanced our community...it really adds to the connective tissue in our organization. Chris Axley | Director of IT

 “Pingboard has a great app that makes it really easy to pull up employees and pinpoint them within the organization,” explains Chris.
 “During his first two months, our director was wandering around with the Pingboard app constantly open.
 He could just look at it and see who people were and where they worked within the organization.”

-And as an unexpected development, employees fell in love with Pingboard’s “Faces Game” game, creating a completely new way for staff to get to know each other.
+And as an unexpected development, employees fell in love with Pingboard’s “Who's Who” game, creating a completely new way for staff to get to know each other.

 “Pingboard has a game that you can use to see who’s who.
 You get a grid of four people and if you get the name right, the game continues,” explains Chris.
 “You can play the game and use it to improve your memory for people’s names.
 People love that game, they really love it.”